Skip to content

 Your Body's Unique Song

-The most profound realization in this work is that each person carries a unique vibrational signature, a particular song that their body needs to sing to achieve optimal health.
+Perhaps the most profound realization in this work is that each person carries a unique vibrational signature, a particular song that their body needs to sing to achieve optimal health.
 Some people thrive on warming spices and cooked foods, while others need cooling herbs and raw preparations.
 Some require the grounding energy of root vegetables, while others need the lifting quality of leafy greens and flowers.

 Frequently Asked Questions